-Wakizashi vs. Tanto -- what is the best pick?
-While each type of sword boasts varied uses and features, there are key features that appeal to different people.
+Wakizashi vs. tanto -- what is the best pick?
+While each type of samurai sword boasts varied uses and features, there are key features that appeal to different people.

 In standard casual conversation, it is not uncommon to hear many individuals refer to a typical Japanese style sword as a “samurai sword.”
 While this is acceptable, anyone who is knowledgeable with Japanese swords will find this a misplaced and somewhat generalized comment.
 Similar to western swords that come in a wide array of styles and sizes including long, short, bastard, or even broadswords; Japanese swords are no different in also exhibiting an assortment of styles.